NovikovaOlgaDev/novikovaolga/App_appstore/Patterns/README_patterns.md

 ## Installing and launching

 Two installation options are available:
-- download the latest version of the app from the [AppStore ](https://apps.apple.com/us/app/design-patterns-the-beginning/id6445992650)
+- download the latest version of the app from the [AppStore](https://apps.apple.com/us/app/design-patterns-the-beginning/id6445992650)
-- request access to Private GitHub by contacting me
+- request access to Private [GitHub](https://github.com/NovikovaOlga/Patterns_AppStore) by contacting me [Contacts](#Сontacts)

 <a href="https://apps.apple.com/us/app/design-patterns-the-beginning/id6445992650"> App Store </a>